California Foreclosure Laws and Process

 Pre-foreclosure Period

 In California, federal law discourages the initiation of foreclosure proceedings until the borrower is 120 days past due on their mortgage loan payments.
-This period allows homeowners to explore loss-mitigation opportunities and foreclosure alternatives.
+With the introduction of AB 2424, lenders are now required to provide enhanced notices to borrowers, ensuring they understand their rights, the foreclosure timeline, and available alternatives such as private sales or loan modifications.
+This period allows homeowners to explore loss-mitigation opportunities and foreclosure alternatives

 Notice and Sale Process